-In case you’ve also caught a travel bug, here are some amazing places that are perfect in June:
+In case you’ve also caught a travel bug, here are some amazing options:

 22. Cape Cod, Massachusetts